-When it comes to digital marketing, it is important that you get to know how efficient your marketing tools are, and a large part of the effort comes from knowing how effective your campaigns become in the long run.
-While hard numbers help a lot in these situations, sometimes seeing the “real deal” when it comes to your campaigns’ efficiency will not be enough with sheer numbers alone.
+When it comes to digital marketing, it is important that you get to know how efficient your marketing tools are, and a large part of the effort comes from knowing how effective your campaigns become in the long run according to a digital marketer in Melbourne .
+While hard numbers help a lot in these situations, sometimes seeing the "real deal" when it comes to your campaigns' efficiency will not be enough with sheer numbers alone.
 Heat mapping can help you provide a more visual guide in terms of assessing the efficiency of your website and its conversions.
-Here’s a quick tour on heat mapping: what is it and how can it help your website and conversions?
+Here's a quick tour on heat mapping: what is it and how can it help your website and conversions?

 Heat Mapping: The Basics